d-plaindoux/light.js/README.md

 }
 ```

-Such component can be simply instantiate using the dedicated custom element.
+Such component can be simply instantiated using the dedicated custom element.

 ```
 <hello-world name='Smith'></hello-world>